-The existence of such informal taxation affects optimal formal tax rates as there are both formal and informal tax rates on each base.
+The existence of such informal taxation affects optimal formal tax rates, as formal and informal tax rates interact on each tax base.

 An increase in $T{k,s}$ has a static effect in that it cuts available formal tax revenue by reducing goods demand or labor supply.
-So there is a negative externality for formal taxation.
-If the motive for informal taxation is purely redistributive, as here, it should also reduce resources available to spend on public goods.
+This is a negative externality for formal taxation.
+If the motive for informal taxation is purely redistributive, as here, it also reduces the resources available to spend on public goods.
 There are no checks and balances on raising such revenues except any informal controls that may exist within a group.
 Incentives for informal taxation are particularly high when the revenues accrue to a small subset, an "elite", within the ruling group.
 In addition to this static effect, however, informal taxation through corruption can also have a dynamic effects.
 Specifically, it may undermine the incentives to invest in the formal tax base, since the latter shrinks in response to informal taxation.
-The lower tax base therefore diminishes investments in fiscal capacity, as did a lower level of development in Section 4.1.
+The lower tax base therefore diminishes investments in fiscal capacity, as did a lower level of development in Section 5.1.

-Unlike corruption on the spending side, we would thus expect higher corruption on the revenues side to be associated with less tax collection, everything else equal.
-This is confirmed in Figure 14, which plots the partial correlation between fiscal capacity (measured by total tax take) and corruption, measured by a perceptions index from Transparency International.
+Unlike corruption on the spending side, we would thus expect higher corruption on the revenue side to be associated with less tax collection, everything else equal.
+This is confirmed in Figure 19, which plots the partial correlation between fiscal capacity (measured by total tax take) and corruption, measured by a perceptions index from Transparency International (a higher score denotes less corruption).
 Countries with a higher share of taxes in GDP are also the least corrupt.